 - A. Cause.
 A faculty member may be dismissed for adequate cause only if he or she violates one or more of the rules set forth in Part IV of the Faculty Code of Rights and Responsibilities (the "Faculty Code").
 Dismissal as a sanction may be imposed only if the violation demonstrates that the faculty member is incompetent in the performance of his or her duties as a teacher and faculty member or lacks the ability or willingness to meet his or her responsibilities to the University.
 Procedures governing dismissal for cause are set forth in Part VI of the Faculty Code. - B. Medical Reasons.
 In the event of a tenured faculty member's inability to perform, even with reasonable accommodations, the essential functions of her/her duties and responsibilities as a faculty member, he/she may be terminated or given a renewal contract with substantially reduced status for medical reasons.
-Termination of employment for medical reasons is not to be considered dismissal as a sanction pursuant to the Faculty Code. - C. Financial Exigency.
-A faculty member with tenure may be terminated or given a renewal contract with a substantially reduced status because of financial exigency.
-Termination of employment because of financial exigency is not to be considered dismissal as a sanction pursuant to the Faculty Code. - D. Program Discontinuation.
-A faculty member with tenure may be terminated or given a renewal contract with a substantially reduced status because of bona fide discontinuation of a program.
-Termination of employment because of program discontinuation is not to be considered dismissal as a sanction pursuant to the Faculty Code.
+Termination of employment for medical reasons is not to be considered dismissal as a sanction pursuant to the Faculty Code. - C. Medical Reasons.
+In the event of a tenured faculty member's inability to perform, even with reasonable accommodations, the essential functions of her/her duties and responsibilities as a faculty member, he/she may be terminated or given a renewal contract with substantially reduced status for medical reasons.
+Termination of employment for medical reasons is not to be considered dismissal as a sanction pursuant to the Faculty Code.